Crowthecruel2/Origin-Story/2. Mechanics/Classes/Techie/Mech Techie.md

 Effect: Allows a Mech to carry something inside of it.

-Requirement: Mech Bay; Mech must be bigger than basic.[br]‌
+Requirement: Mech Bay; Mech must be bigger than basic.[br]â€Œ

 ---
 Lv3
 ---
 ****
-**Mechs for dummies:** A manual that after being used allows for another person to use the mechs.
+**Mechs for dummies:**Â A manual that after being used allows for another person to use the mechs.
 Cost: $100
 Effect: allows 1 person to be able to use mechs.
 Requirement: None